tdavislab/visualizing-bias/README.md

 #### Python version
 The tool is written with Python 3.6+ support, and may/may not work with earlier versions of Python3.x.
-It will not work with Python 2.x.
+Python 2.x. is not supported.

 #### Missing libraries
 Make sure you install the requirements before running the application.